 What’s Microblading Recovery Like?

 Microblading implies making incisions on the skin, which are basically scratch wounds.
 It needs to close up and heal just like any other similar wound.
-The skin has to go through a recovery process, and you can expect all the stages you normally experience when you have a superficial skin injury.
+The skin has to go through a healing process, and you can expect all the stages you normally experience when you have a superficial skin injury.

 Let’s go through the stages of microblading recovery.